Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 As a new visitor to the website...

-- I want a simple intrusive game to curb boredom.
+- I want a simple intuitive game to curb boredom.
 - I want playing the game to be intuitive, requiring little explanation.

 As a returning visitor to the website...